 Common Pitfalls of Buying LED

-Its a well known technique that manufacturers dump old product on large eCommerce websites.
-Its a good way for them to get rid of old inventory.
-Its good for them, but horrible for you.
-Think of the LED industry like the computer industry.
+It’s a well known technique that manufacturers dump old product on large eCommerce websites.
+It’s a good way for them to get rid of old inventory.
+It’s good for them but horrible for you.
+Think of the LED industry as the computer industry.